 Although the F1 car selection is quite limited when compared to Codemasters’ F1 games, there are still several to choose from.
 The fictional Formula A cars handle like the real F1 cars, and there is a 2015 Formula Renault car that you can use as well.
 If you can get past the lack of licensing, Project Cars 2 can serve as a very good F1 simulator.

 - Realistic driving physics

 Automobilista 2 is a racing game that is exclusively available on Steam.
 While not actually a Formula 1 racing simulator, it has the ability to be modded to include real cars and tracks, but a version of the Formula Ultimate car was added to the game to look and behave like the 2022 F1 car.

 Decent Level Of Realism

-Automobilista does offer some decent track dynamism.
-This can help to make it feel more realistic, as Formula 1 racing involves some of the most intense racing situations, while also requiring a lot of attention to be paid to individual details about the racing surface.
+Automobilista 2 offers some decent track dynamism.
+This can help to make it feel more realistic, since Formula 1 racing involves some of the most intense racing situations.
+There is also a lot of attention paid to individual details in the racing surface.

-Although the game features several Formula cars from different eras, it lacks modern counterparts that help to reflect what the real thing is like now.
-However, there are lots of mods available on Race Department that allow you to enhance the capabilities of the game and make the most of the active community that is passionate about F1 racing.
+Although the game features several Formula cars from different eras, it lacks many modern counterparts that help to reflect what the real thing is like now.
+However, there are lots of mods available that allow you to enhance the capabilities of the game and make the most of the active community that is passionate about F1 racing.

 - Reasonable driving physics and track dynamics